max-hill/563-final-project/notebook-log.md

 # Project Notebook
 (Last updated: 2021-04-08)

-## Rubric
-* Does the phylogenetic analysis have a clear goal and a clear guideline of steps to follow?
-* Are the methods chosen justified for the data at hand?
-* Are the specific assumptions and limitations of each method acknowledged?
-* Does the analysis have a reproducible script?
-* Is the reproducible script easy to follow and understand?

-## Instructions
-The draft due on April 9 should be a skelethon version of ideas, not a complete written product.
-The goal of the peer evaluation is to provide feedback on the analysis steps, not on grammar/wording.
-The peer evaluation should also address how reproducible the current state of the scripts are.

-Questions the peer reviewer should consider:

-* Does the phylogenetic analysis have a clear goal and a clear guideline of steps to follow?
-* Are the methods chosen justified for the data at hand?
-* Are the specific assumptions and limitations of each method acknowledged?
-* Does the analysis have a reproducible script?
-* Is the reproducible script easy to follow and understand?

-## Project Overview and Research Question
+## Background and Research Question

 Broadly speaking, phylogenetic inference using summary tree methods involves a two-step process.
 First, observed gene sequences are used to construct a collection of 'gene trees', each representing the evolution of a single gene (or 'locus').
 Second, a species tree is inferred from the gene trees by looking at some informative property of the gene trees, such as the most commonly-observed rooted species tripets or unrooted species quartets.
 Provided that the gene trees are estimated without error, such methods are generally statistically consistent, meaning that the inferred species tree converges to the true species tree as the number of sampled genes increases (Warnow 2018, Chapter 10.5).

 In my project, I investigate the robustness of such methods when certain assumptions they make about gene trees are violated.
 Each gene tree is thought to represent the ancestry of a collection of orthologous genes observed in the sequence data.
 For example, a protein-coding gene which existed in the genome of the MRCA of humans, chimps, and gorillas may have evolved in such a way that the human, chimp, and gorilla genomes that exist today exhibit three slightly different (but related) versions of this gene.
 If the human and chimp versions are the most similar, then the corresponding gene tree would have topology ((HC)G) and branch lengths determined by the degree of genetic difference between the three gene versions.
-In real biological terms, this gene tree represents the idea that the two versions of the gene observed in humans and chimps descend from an ancestor gene that existed more recently than any common ancestor with gorillas.
+In real biological terms, this gene tree represents the idea that the two versions of the gene observed in humans and chimps descend from an ancestor gene that existed more recently than any common ancestor of either gene copy with that found in gorillas.

 One assumption here is that gene ancestries can be accurately represented by _trees_, as opposed to more general graphs.
 In order to be valid, this assumption requires that any individual carrying a given gene inherited the _entire gene_ from one parents or the other.
 However this may not be biologically reasonable.
 For example recombination may cause a child to inherit part of their gene from one parent and part from the other.
 To what extent does such intralocus recombination present a challenge to phylogenetic inference?
 In particular, does it present a significant impediment to correct topological inference when using summary gene tree coalescent methods?

 I hope to make a contribution to the ongoing debate regarding these questions.
 On one hand, it is well-established that summary methods based on the most commonly occuring species triplets or species quartets are consistent for estimating the unrooted species tree from gene trees generated under the multispecies coalescent, a model does not allow for intralocus recombination (see Warnow 2018, Chapter 10.5).
 By contrast, I have previously shown (not in this project) that when when intralocus recombination is allowed, there exist parameter regimes in which those summary methods (e.g. based on the most commonly-occuring rooted triplets, unrooted quartets, and maximum-likelihood trees) fail to infer the correct species tree.
 In this project I seek to use simulation to characterize the zone of parameters in which these methods fail in order to better understand the effect of intralocus recombination on species tree inference.

 ## Methods and Data
 In this project we use simulated genetic data, generated under conditions of